sanuann/reproschema-builder/README.md

 # reproschema-builder

-Create mindlogger applet from a CSV table:
+Create protocol from a CSV table:

 1. Convert any survey into the format of the data dictionary template below: